Lostguestsneeze/FalconCraft-Old-Version-2.0/README.md

 ## What Minecraft Version It Supports
 All Versions

-## Do Not Use In Mobile
+## Mobile Support Added
-In Mobile If You Want To Use It In your phone please Download The PojavLauncher App From The Playstore Or The Github
+There Are 2 Options Download The  apk from PojavLauncherTeam Or Download the .html file on the realseses